wendajiang/wendajiang.github.io/content/reading/ostep30.md

 }
 ```

-The first approach is using a shared varaible, like follow:
+The first approach is using a shared variable, like follow:
 ```cpp
 volatile int done = 0;
 void *child(void *arg) {